 This exhibit features lots of reptiles, insects, and birds.
 Kids can run around in the playground and get up-close to the animals in the petting zoo where visitors can pet the wooly coat of a sheep or comb a gentle pygmy goat’s hair.

-Stay for the Keeper Talk (daily, 1:30 pm) and meet Baba the pangolin and learn about this rare animal.
+Stay for the Keeper Talk, during which you can meet Baba the pangolin and learn about this rare animal.

 Skyfari® Aerial Tram